deadlyvipers/dojo_rules/introduction.md

-My name is Keegan Robinson.
+My name is Keegan Robinson and my favorite Code School path is JavaScript.